iamdonovan/spymicmac/README.md

 conda env create -f environment.yml
 ```

-Once the environment is created successfully (this can take some time, so grab a coffee), activate it:
+Once the environment has been created successfully (this can take some time, so grab a coffee), activate it:

 ```sh
 conda activate spymicmac